subaru9/study-materials/README.md

 # study-materials

-Exersises from books, videos I'm currently interested in
+Exercises from books, videos I'm currently interested in